 The Corporation is a sponsor of pension plans for eligible employees.
 The plans include registered defined benefit pension plans, the supplemental unfunded arrangements, and defined contribution plans.
 In addition to pensions, the Corporation provides other post-employment benefits ("OPEB") for certain of its retired employees.
-The following table presents the net benefit cost for these plans.
+The net benefit cost for the Corporation's defined benefit pension and supplemental plans and OPEB plans were as follows: